Bob Dylan: Sculpture

 Bob Dylan has also been active as a sculptor, specialising in work with iron.
+He collects metal objects, including farm tools, antique firearms, gears, chains, and axes, and welds them together to create sculptural pieces.
 For thirty years, he crafted metal sculptures for family and friends before showcasing his work publicly in November 2013 with Mood Swings, an exhibition of seven wrought iron gates at London's Halcyon Gallery.
-In a statement released by the gallery, Dylan said :
+In a statement released by the gallery, Dylan said:

 I've been around iron all my life ever since I was a kid.
 I was born and raised in iron ore country, where you could breathe it and smell it every day.
 Gates appeal to me because of the negative space they allow.
 They can be closed but at the same time they allow the seasons and breezes to enter and flow.
 They can shut you out or shut you in.
 And in some ways there is no difference.

 One of his most prominent installations in the United States is Portal, a monumental iron archway permanently displayed at the entrance of the MGM National Harbor resort in Maryland.
 In 2022, his first permanent sculpture installation in France, titled Rail Car, was inaugurated at Château Lacoste in Provence.
-This immersive work, made up of a wrought-iron freight car set on rails, evokes both industrial history and Dylan's personal history.
+This immersive work, made up of a wrought-iron freight car set on rails, evokes both industrial history and Dylan's personal history and was accompanied for a while by an exhibition of 24 paintings, Drawn Blank in Provence, his first painting exhibition in France.

 Written works

-Dylan has published Tarantula, a work of prose poetry; Chronicles: Volume One, the first part of his memoirs; several books of the lyrics of his songs, and ten books of his art.
-Dylan's third full length book, The Philosophy of Modern Song, which contains 66 essays on songs by other artists, was published on November 1, 2022.
+Dylan has published Tarantula (1971), a work of prose poetry; Chronicles: Volume One (2004), the first part of his memoirs; several books of the lyrics of his songs, and ten books of his art.
+Dylan's third full-length book, The Philosophy of Modern Song (2022), contains 66 essays on songs by other artists.
 Dylan has also been the subject of numerous biographies and critical studies.